atvs1478/sq/README.md

 ## Configuration
 To access NVS, in the webUI, go to credits and select "shows nvs editor".
 Go into the NVS editor tab to change NFS parameters
 ### Buttons
-Buttons adre described using a JSON string with the following syntax
+Buttons are described using a JSON string with the following syntax
 ```
 [
 {"gpio":<num>,